cwiza/content-checker/README.md

 - Posts: Comment on PR with summary and links to issues

 **Validation Rules:**
-- **Spelling**: Common misspellings including:
+- **Spelling**: 120+ common misspellings including:
-  - teh → the
+  - Common typos: teh → the, taht → that, thier → their
-  - recieve → receive
+  - ie/ei confusion: wierd → weird, peice → piece, recieve → receive
+  - Double letters: occassion → occasion, embarass → embarrass
-  - seperate → separate
+  - -ance/-ence: independance → independence, appearence → appearance
+  - Compound words: alot → a lot, everytime → every time
+- **Spacing errors**:
-  - definately → definitely
+  - e mail → email
-  - accomodate → accommodate
+  - web site → website
-  - occured → occurred
+  - data base → database
-  - beleive → believe
+  - on line → online
   - And more...
 - **Grammar**:
   - "should of" → "should have"